annadalmolin/CircFusion/README.md

         cd test/annotation

-- download in _annotation_ the annotation and genome files for Homo sapiens (GRCh38) from Ensembl (http://ftp.ensembl.org/pub/release-104/gtf/homo_sapiens/ for the annotation file, and http://ftp.ensembl.org/pub/release-104/fasta/homo_sapiens/dna/ for the genome file)
+- download in _annotation_ the annotation and genome files for Homo sapiens (GRCh38, release 97) from Ensembl (http://ftp.ensembl.org/pub/release-97/gtf/homo_sapiens/ for the annotation file, and http://ftp.ensembl.org/pub/release-97/fasta/homo_sapiens/dna/ for the genome file), and check if the file names exactly correspond to those in _path_file.txt_.
+For the release 97, _path_file.txt_ should be like that:

+      /data/annotation/Homo_sapiens.GRCh38.97.gtf
+      /data/annotation/Homo_sapiens.GRCh38.dna.primary_assembly.fa

 - come back to the _test_ directory: